tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-tezsign.md

 - **A supported TezSign hardware device** — Radxa Zero 3W or Raspberry Pi Zero 2W (see shopping list in Phase 0)
 - **SD card(s)** — at least 8GB, enterprise/endurance grade recommended; buy 3 (one active, one clone, one spare)
 - **USB cable** — a short, high-quality data cable to connect TezSign to your baking machine
+- **A Linux backup path** — macOS cannot mount the TezSign `data` partition correctly; use Linux for TezSign data backups and restores

 ## Table of Contents